BUSN: Business (Undergraduate)

 BUSN 4123 Senior Project Proposal (2 Credits)

 The student will prepare a proposal for the senior project and engage in educational planning.
 The senior project facilitates the integration and reflection of knowledge acquired from university learning which is aimed at creating an original culminating work.
 Educational planning includes the preparation of a rationale essay articulating how the program of study for the bachelor's degree meets the student's educational and career goals.
 For the senior project proposal, the student will pose a question to be addressed under the guidance of the ESC mentor.
 The student and mentor will discuss the focus and design of the research question to be developed.
 The student will identify the appropriate resources needed to address the question and submit the proposal to the mentor.
 The thesis, based on the proposal submitted for this study, will be carried out the following semester.
 Notes: As part of a capstone course, students should enroll in Senior Project Proposal during their final year of study.
-All lower level concentration courses should be complete, as well as at least two advanced level concentration courses or their equivalent.
+All lower-level concentration courses should be complete, as well as at least two advanced level concentration courses or their equivalent.
 This course will be used as part of the Educational Planning credit.
+This course is offered for our International Education program students.

 Attributes: Liberal